 Real Warfare 2: Northern Crusades

-The Real Warfare series is a relic from the 2010’s, where mid-tier publishers like 1C Entertainment were championing indie strategy projects from across Europe.
+The Real Warfare series is a relic from the 2010s when mid-tier publishers like 1C Entertainment were championing indie strategy projects across Europe.
 Some were interesting, others less so, but all of them tended to have the same issues of underdevelopment that you just wouldn’t be able to get away with today.

 Real Warfare 2: Northern Crusades builds upon two previous alternatives to Medieval: Total War – Real Warfare 1242 and XIII Century.
 The only difference – and the crucial distinction that brings it to our attention today – is that Northern Crusades was the first to add in a campaign later.
 You would find yourself in control of an army, roaming across a map of north-eastern Europe, before loading into a separate real-time tactical layer.

 Age of Wonders: Planetfall

 Age of Wonders: Planetfall is a great 4X game that offers some cool and inventive twists on things you already know.
 The series has just as much in common with games like Civilization – and you’ll find Age of Wonders 3 on that list – but the newest entry has more in common with Total War.
 In fact, you could argue that Planetfall is to Age of Wonders as the Total Warhammer games are to Total War games at large.

 Planetfall is set long after the collapse of a galaxy-spanning empire, with the survivors taking their first steps back into the universe to try and piece together what happened.
-Every game has you landing on a new planet, with a new story to unearth, as well as other major and minor factions to contend with.
+Every game has you landing on a new planet, with a new story to unearth and other major and minor factions to contend with.
 The map is split into sectors, each one filled with mysteries and special dungeon-like zones for you to clear out and explore.

-There is a tactical layer where you can fight out all your battles, although it’s turn-based as opposed to Total War’s real-time.
+There is a tactical layer where you can fight out all your battles, although it’s turn-based instead of Total War’s real-time.
 Still, a great game that’s well worth checking out if you haven’t already.

 Field of Glory: Empires